 Regional Assistive Technology Center

-The MSU Moorhead Speech-Language & Hearing Clinic Regional Assistive Technology Center (RATC) was established to provide communication devices and knowledge of augmentative communication systems to consumers, families and professionals in Minnesota and North Dakota.
-In addition to providing knowledge about and services for augmentative and alternative communication (AAC) devices, the center also provides services and information related to assistive technology.
+The MSUM Regional Assistive Technology Center (RATC) was established to provide communication devices and knowledge of augmentative and alternative communication (AAC) to individuals, families, and professionals in Minnesota and North Dakota.
+In addition, the center also provides services and information related to assistive technology.
 The RATC offers a free lending library of a wide variety of communication systems and assistive technology for individuals who reside in Minnesota.

 Who can benefit from the RATC?

-Any individual who needs access to AAC and/or assistive technology to increase their independence can benefit from the RATC, including children and adults with severe communication and/or physical impairments.
-The RATC also benefits professionals who work with individuals who are current or potential users of AAC or assistive technology, as well as provides information and support for family members of individuals who use AAC.
+Any individual who needs access to AAC and/or assistive technology to increase their independence can benefit from the RATC.
+The RATC provides support to professionals who work with individuals who are current or potential users of AAC or assistive technology.
+The RATC also provides information and support for family members/caregivers of individuals who use AAC and assistive technology.

 How does RATC work?

 The RATC works as an equipment loan and resource center for individuals, families, and professionals.
-The RATC offers a wide range of services to the public, including consultation services and direct assessments to severely communicatively and/or physically impaired individuals who are potential or current users of AAC and other assistive technology.
-The RATC provides consultation and direct assessment services for assistive technology to those with writing, spelling and organization difficulties.
-Also available is in-service education to AAC users, families, professionals and other service providers working with assistive technologies.
-The RATC works as an equipment loan and resource center for consumers, families and professionals.
-Lastly, RATC provides workshops and other continuing education opportunities to students, professionals, AAC users and family members in the area.
+The RATC offers a wide range of services to the public, including consultation services and direct assessments to individuals who are potential or current users of AAC and other assistive technology.
+In-service education to AAC users, families, professionals, and other service providers working with assistive technologies is offered by the RATC.
+The RATC also offers Voice Banking and Message Banking services.